kdupon/kdupon.github.io/_posts/2017-02-09-exploring-ireland.md

 We wish we would have gone horseback riding!
 We kept talking about riding horses through some of the nature trails, but we ran out of time.

 ### Simply on of the best trips I've ever taken.
-I loved everything about Ireland, it was a fantastic trip and I got to spend a ton of time with one of my favorite friends.
+I loved everything about Ireland, it was a fantastic trip and I got to spend a ton of time with one of my favorite friends.<br>
 ![{{ page.image_alt_11}}]({{ page.image_src_11 }})